-DVA carry out VIC tests at their test centres in Lisburn and Londonderry.
+In Northern Ireland, the Driver & Vehicle Agency (DVA) carry out VIC tests on behalf of DVLA at their test centres in Lisburn and Londonderry.
 As part of the identification process there are a number of sources of information that can be used to enable the individual carrying out the check to obtain an understanding of the history of the vehicle.

-Comparing the vehicle presented against information held by DVA Licensing (NI), such as the vehicle identification number, make, model, colour, and engine number as well as any records of previous accident damage through evidence of damage repair and checking other components to confirm the age and identity of the vehicle allows for a more positive identification.
+Comparing the vehicle presented against information held by DVLA Swansea, such as the vehicle identification number, make, model, colour, and engine number as well as any records of previous accident damage through evidence of damage repair and checking other components to confirm the age and identity of the vehicle allows for a more positive identification.

 Once a car has passed a VIC, the V5C(NI) issued will be annotated to show 'substantially repaired' or 'accident damaged’; and ‘identity checked on dd/mm/yyyy'.

 You must apply to DVA with a completed application form and fee before the check can take place.
 Application forms are available from any of the DVA Test Centres.

 You can change your appointment with no loss of fee, or cancel and get a full refund, provided you give three clear working day's notice.